Lemii/lisk-easy-genesis/README.md

 If you have more experience and know what you are doing, you can go ahead and edit the `baseConfig.js` file directly.
 This allows you to customize the genesis block and configuration in a more in depth manner.
 It will skip the prompts altogether.

-1. Edit the `baseConfig.js` file to your liking, or replace it with your own (excluding the `forging.delegates` field)
+1. Edit the `baseConfig.js` file to your liking, or replace it with your own (the `forging.delegates` field will be overwritten in the output)
 2. Run the tool with `npm start`
 3. Done! ✔️

-The output JSON files can be found in the `output` folder
+The generated genesis block, configuration and credentials will be saved as JSON files in the `output` folder.

-### Account Schemas
+### Account Schemas (optional)

 If your sidechain contains custom modules that modify the properties of an `account`, these must be included in the genesis block.
+If you are running a vanilla chain (no extra modules aside from the default ones), you can skip this step.

 To do this, simply add the account schema for each module to the `schemas.js` file in the `input` folder.
+You can find the schema in the module with the property name `accountSchema`.
 The variable name of the schema must match the module name.
 Don't forgot to `export` it!

 Example: